 - Install the filter by dropping it in the top vessel, and pulling the beaded metal cord down through the siphon tube and hooking it on the bottom.
 This keeps everything in place.

-- We recommend heating your water in a separate electric kettle.
-While you are waiting on your water to come up to temp, weigh out and grind 26g of coffee (slightly finer than medium grind setting).
+- We recommend heating your water in a separate electric kettle or with a hot water tower in a coffee shop.
+While you are waiting on your water to come up to temp, weigh out and grind 26g of coffee (slightly finer table salt – not as fine as an espresso setting, but not as coarse as drip.
+Similar to an Aeropress grind setting if that helps).

-- Place the upper chamber in the plastic holder.
+- Place the upper chamber to the side in the plastic holder.
 Place the lower globe on your scale and press tare to zero it out.
-When the kettle reaches proper temp, carefully add 375g of water to the lower globe.
+When the water in the electric kettle reaches 200 degrees, carefully add 375g of the hot water to the lower globe.

-- At 55 seconds, it is time for the final, light stirs.
-The final stirs and the subsequent draw down are vital to complete the extraction.
-For the final stir, cut the heat completely and remove the burner from underneath the bottom globe (if you are safely able).
-Now give two light stirs staying to the outer sides.
+- After the undisturbed steep, cut the heat completely and remove the burner from underneath the bottom globe (if you are safely able).
+Quickly thereafter, give it 8 to 10 gentle stirs around the outside edge with a your bamboo paddle.
 If the brew has not begun to draw down by the end of the second stir, blow on the bottom globe or carefully touch it with a cool damp cloth.

-- The drawdown should last for approximately 45 seconds, even slight differences in drawdown times can have major effects on flavor.
-When the brew bubbles, it’s finished.
+- The drawdown should last for approximately 60 more seconds, even slight differences in drawdown times can have major effects on flavor.
+You’ll know it’s ready when a dome of grounds has formed at the top of the filter, and when the coffee at the bottom has begun to bubble.
 Remove the top chamber carefully by slowly rocking it in a circular fashion until the seal is broken and it can be lifted free.
 Now it’s time to pour and enjoy!

 - Adjust parameters to compensate for individual coffee characteristics.